jopemachine-arvis/arvis/documents/how-to-install-mac.md

 ## 🌈 How to Install

+1. Ensure [Node 12](https://nodejs.org/ko/download/) or higher is installed because lots of extensions use Node.

-Click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.
+2. Click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.

-Note that you should install some [Extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.
+3. Right click Arvis's tray icon and click preference.

+4. Click Store page and install extensions you want.

-* Open mac's preference and `give appropriate permissions` to Arvis.
+5. Open mac's preference and `give appropriate permissions` to Arvis.
 (Including `Notification permissions` `Full disk access permission`)

-### Recommends

-* Recommend to install [Node 12](https://nodejs.org/ko/download/) or higher because lots of extensions use Node.